dart-lang/site-www/src/content/tools/pub/dependencies.md

 ### Verify the integrity of downloaded packages

-When retrieving new dependencies, use the [`--enforce-lockfile`][] option to ensure the extracted package content matches the contents of the original archive.
+When retrieving new dependencies, use the [`--enforce-lockfile`][enforce-lock] option to ensure the extracted package content matches the contents of the original archive.
 Without modifying the [lockfile][], this flag only resolves new dependencies if: